 Giving Compass’ Take:

-• The Conversation outlines the statistics regarding the demographic information on women who are getting abortions in the United States.
+• Luu D. Ireland outlines the statistics regarding the demographic information on women who are getting abortions in the United States.

 • Research shows that countries with the most restrictive abortion laws have higher rates of abortions.
 How does public policy in the U.S. affect how women receive access to these services?